Zesheng-Xu/wordle_solver/README.md

 - Download this repository
 - Open the repository, open a terminal at this folder
 - Type python main.py
-- Hit ENTER and enjot :D
+- Hit ENTER and enjoy :D

 # Known Issues:
 Some worlds in the dictionary are not within wordle vocabulary